Computer Forensics – An Emerging Field

 Salary and Career Outlook

 The responsibilities of a computer forensics analyst may include gathering, collecting, and analyzing digital evidence.
 The job description and income level will vary from job to job.
-According to the US Bureau of Labor Statistics, forensic science technicians made a median annual income of $60,590 in 2020.
-Factors such as state, level of qualification, employer, and specialization will affect the income potential of the professional.
+According to the US Bureau of Labor Statistics, information security analysts made a median annual income of $103,590 in 2020.
+These professionals are also expected to enjoy an astonishing job growth of 33% in the US from 2020 to 2030.